13 Best Golf Courses in Las Vegas

 Final Thoughts

-With over 40 golf courses, you can expect to get more enticing golf offers from other resorts and clubs.
-Some of the other options to consider that did not make it to the above list include: the Reverse Golf Club, Bear’s Best, Aliante, and the Club at Sunrise.
+With dozens of golf courses around Las Vegas, you can expect to find everything from affordable executive layouts to some of the most expensive rounds in the world.
+Some of the other options to consider that did not make the above list include Revere Golf Club, Bear’s Best, Aliante, The Club at Sunrise, TPC Las Vegas, Cascata, Reflection Bay, and Wolf Creek in Mesquite.

 Frequently Asked Questions